Bad Endbach: Neighbouring municipalities

-Community divisions
+municipality divisions

-Bad Endbach's municipal area is divided into eight constituent communities.
+Bad Endbach's municipal area is divided into eight constituent municipalities.

 History

 Amalgamations

-On 1 February 1971, the two communities of Endbach and Wommelshausen combined into one community of Endbach, and likewise the two communities of Hartenrod and Schlierbach did the same on 31 December of the same year, taking the former's name.
-On 1 April 1972, Günterod was amalgamated with Endbach, before in the end, on 1 July 1974, as a result of municipal reform in Hesse, Endbach and Hartenrod were not only amalgamated with each other, but also with Bottenhorn, Dernbach and Hülshof to form the new community of Bad Endbach.
+On 1 February 1971, the two municipalities of Endbach and Wommelshausen combined into one municipality of Endbach, and likewise the two municipalities of Hartenrod and Schlierbach did the same on 31 December of the same year, taking the former's name.
+On 1 April 1972, Günterod was amalgamated with Endbach, before in the end, on 1 July 1974, as a result of municipal reform in Hesse, Endbach and Hartenrod were not only amalgamated with each other, but also with Bottenhorn, Dernbach and Hülshof to form the new municipality of Bad Endbach.

 Politics

 Municipal council

 As of municipal elections on 6 March 2016 and formerly on 27 March 2011, respective on 26 March 2006, municipal council seats are apportioned thus:

 Coat of arms

 The municipal arms might be described thus: In vert six bendlets sinister wavy argent; above a sun Or; below a watering can Or.